sarang87/Bench-test/README.md

 npm install
 ```

-To run the code from the SSE-backend root directory
+To run the code from the root directory type the following in your terminal
 ```bash
 npm start
 ```